openlegend/core-rules/core/SRD.md

 -    **Tier 1 - 2:** None

-**Description:** Alternate form is an ability possessed by lycanthropes (werewolves, werebears, wererats), druids, vampires, and other creatures capable of assuming specific forms. \newline

-**Effect:** You gain the ability to shapeshift into a single form (you choose that form when purchasing this feat and it cannot be changed).
-Assuming your new form is a Focus action.

-When you take this feat, you build the stats for the alternate form that you can assume.

-To build your alternate form, you gain a number of Feat and Attribute points, as outlined below.
-Your new form is otherwise treated as a different character.
-You retain none of your original feats or attributes, only what you gain for the new form from this feat.
-You do, however, retain the ability to cancel and revert to your base form.

-You return to your normal form immediately if you are reduced to zero hit points.
-You can also choose to voluntarily return to your usual form as a major action.
-Upon returning to your original form, your physical attributes return to their previous values.
+**Description:** You have the ability to transform from one persona to another, whether that be through bodily transformation like a werewolf or through exterior mechinisms, such as a cybernetically enhanced soldier who can call forth a symbiotic mech suit. \newline

+**Effect:** Upon taking this feat, you build a single alternate form using the normal character creation rules, though your attribute and feat points are determined by your tier in this feat:

--   Tier 1 – Half of your main character's attribute points (rounded up), and 3 feat points.
+- Tier 1 – Half of your primary form's attribute points (rounded up), and 3 feat points.

--   Tier 2 – Same attribute points as your main character, and 3 feat points per level.
+- Tier 2 – Same attribute points as your primary form, and 3 feat points per level.

+Whenever your primary form gains new attribute points or levels up, your alternate form also gains points according to the above formulas.
+You may transform from one form to another as a focus action.
+Each form is treated as a completely different character for mechanical purposes - possessing different attributes, feats, perks, flaws, and other defining characteristics.
+Your alternate form does, however, retain the ability to transform back into your primary form.
+In order to keep track of hit points, you should always record the total damage that your character has suffered.
+When transforming, your damage remains with you even if your maximum hit points change.
+For example, Dr. Jekyll has a max HP of 15 and Mr. Hyde has a max HP of 30.
+During combat, Mr. Hyde suffers 10 damage.
+When he later transforms back into Dr. Jekyll, the 10 damage remains and is subtracted from his new maximum, leaving the doctor with 5 out of 15 hit points.

+**Special:** When selecting feats for your alternate form, you may not select the **Alternate Form** feat.
+You may take this feat multiple times.
+Each time grants you access to an additional form.

 ## Area Manipulation (I - V)